 He spent more than twenty years in the media industry working on entertainment programmes, talk shows, documentaries, and a children’s novel.
 But creating original and innovative art is his true passion.
 He now works out of Wimbledon Art Studios in South London as a full time artist.

-His newest piece, Go With The Flow, features a real flowing river Thames and is made with pewter, acrylic, L.E.Ds, silicone liquid and motors.
+His newest piece is his most ambitious ever.
+Go With The Flow, features a real flowing river Thames and is made with pewter, acrylic, L.E.Ds, silicone liquid and motors.
 And watch out too for a few surprises floating by, including (spoiler alert) a whale and a shopping trolley!

-Past exhibitions include The Affordable Art Fair in Singapore, Hampstead, Milan, and Battersea, The Other Art Fair (London, New York, Los Angeles), and Wimbledon Art Fair at Wimbledon Art Studios, a bi-annual show in which 140 artists invite members of the public to browse their studios.
+Past exhibitions include The Affordable Art Fair in Singapore, Hampstead, Milan, and Battersea, The Other Art Fair (London, New York, Los Angeles, Chicago), and Wimbledon Art Fair at Wimbledon Art Studios, a bi-annual show in which 140 artists invite members of the public to browse their studios.

-Michael recently spent two months as the Contemporary Collective Artist in Residence at the Bankside Hotel, a boutique hotel on London's South Bank.
+In 2019 Michael spent two months as the Contemporary Collective Artist in Residence at the Bankside Hotel, a boutique hotel on London's South Bank.

 Michael was also one of the founder members of The V-Art Show - one of the first art shows live on Zoom during lockdown.